EdupageAPI/edupage-api/README.md

 # Credit
-I would like everybody to know, that this project is not only mine, but each contributor (especially [@BelKed](https://github.com/BelKed)) has provided a great amount of help, it would not be in its current state without everyone's contributions.
+I would like everybody to know, that this project is not only mine, but each contributor (especially [@BelKed](https://github.com/BelKed)) has provided a great amount of help.
+It would not be in its current state without everyone's contributions.
 Thank you very much!

 # `edupage-api`
 [![CodeFactor](https://www.codefactor.io/repository/github/ivanhrabcak/edupage-api/badge)](https://www.codefactor.io/repository/github/ivanhrabcak/edupage-api)